diaspora/diaspora/README.markdown

 - Automatically regenerate your blog while you work.
 - Generate and deploy with a single command.

-See the [usage wiki page](http://wiki.github.com/imathis/octopress/usage) to learn more.
+See the wiki to learn more about [Usage](http://wiki.github.com/imathis/octopress/usage).

 ## Third Party Integration
 With search, comments, and analytics, you have no need for a database.
 This is what makes a statically generated blog possible.